tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 Aquifer is now running on all Drupal 7 and Drupal 8 new builds at Four Kitchens, supporting dozens on Web Chefs, contractors, and client-side developers.

+## Business Value

+On my current project, I'm the Product Owner.
+This means that in addition to managing requirements, being the client's advocate to our internal teams and contractors, and planning releases, I am also partly the steward of the client's money.
+Anything that can be made "easier" or "faster" equates to more functionality for the money spent, and less billables overall.

+Aside from the technical benefits I outline below, having a build system generally, and using Aquifer specifically, has benefited this and other projects around Four Kitchens in the following ways:

+- Fewer manual steps for creating or updating a local development instance ramps teammembers up faster and helps them switch between branches without regressions.
+- Consistent code quality makes code review easier with higher first-pass acceptance.
+- Eliminating core and contrib code makes code reviews faster and highlights patched code if that is a necessity.
+- Each of the following painpoints grows as the project gets older or bigger, challenging a site's overall maintainability.

 ## Drupal Development Pain Points Solved

 ### Core and Contrib Code in the Repo